Adrija-G/FormSubmissionPortal/README.md

 # GoogleForm_Clone

-This needs more improvisations and I will be adding them over time, whenever possible <3
+The code needs more improvisations, more Js, and I will be adding new features over time, whenever possible.